Nabil-mrj/vid2seq-ina-pipeline/README.md

 4. **Evaluation** using the official Vid2Seq dense-captioning metrics (`dvc_eval`) and additional text metrics.
 5. **Comparison to state-of-the-art baselines** on several benchmarks and on the INA dataset (original and re-annotated).

-INA data and pre-trained checkpoints are not included in this repository due to licensing constraints, but the code is designed to be reusable on other corpora (e.g. ActivityNet, YouCook2) with compatible formats.
+INA data and pre-trained checkpoints are not included in this repository, but the code is designed to be reusable on other corpora (e.g. ActivityNet, YouCook2) with compatible formats.

 ---